 Our Mentors work over a period of 10 weeks with individual pupils, or small groups, using a specific targeted programme of activities tailored to individual needs.

-A mentoring questionnaire for baseline assessments are completed at the start of the programme and again at the end of the programme to enable us to monitor, analyse and evaluate our results.
+A mentoring questionnaire for baseline assessments is completed at the start of the programme and again at the end of the programme to enable monitoring, analysis and evaluation our results.

 Our programme has produced some excellent results with improvements in relationships with both adults and peers, as well as emotional literacy and organisational skills.